snubwoody/wakunguma.com/src/articles/rust-performance.md

 > Whether you want to ship more features, to make code faster, to adapt to a
 > change of requirements, or to attract new contributors, build time is a factor in that.

-I think a lot of slow compiling rust crates are due to misused or abused features.
-The worst case for me has been the `windows` crate and `bevy`.

 What exactly makes rust's compilation slow?
 Well rust has a very powerful build system, comprising compile time macros and build scripts.